RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 When I first started using PowerShell, I preferred sending data to Excel, where I could comfortably filter, sort, and work with data.
 One of my first functions was a modification of Export-XLSX found on the Internet.
 That same code sits in a few places in production today; looking at old code is scary.

 Nowadays, I prefer working with objects in PowerShell itself, and learning to do this has been [incredibly valuable](http://ramblingcookiemonster.github.io/Why-PowerShell/).
-If I need to export data, chances are I will use MSSQL through [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1) or [Invoke-SQLBulkCopy](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-SQLBulkCopy.ps1), or perhaps [SQLite](http://ramblingcookiemonster.github.io/SQLite-and-PowerShell).
+If I need to export data, chances are I will use MSSQL through [Invoke-Sqlcmd2](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-Sqlcmd2.ps1) and [Invoke-SQLBulkCopy](https://github.com/RamblingCookieMonster/PowerShell/blob/master/Invoke-SQLBulkCopy.ps1), or perhaps [SQLite](http://ramblingcookiemonster.github.io/SQLite-and-PowerShell).

 On Friday, Doug Finke tweeted about an Excel module: